 Despedida!
 Adeos!
 Au revior!
-Ciao 2016 and welcome 2017—the year of mobile expansion and video is now!
+Ciao —the year of mobile expansion and video is now!
 Here are 13 smoking hot trends that are bursting on the mobile web design scene.

-2017 is in full affect and you’re wondering what mobile website trends are in and hot right now.
+Wondering what mobile website trends are in and hot right now?
 Trying to stay abreast and ahead of the curve are we?
 Well as always @directimages has got you covered.

 Before jumping in we recommend viewing our short video on What is Modern Design.